apioo/psx/doc/concept/object_graph.rst

 With object graph we mean the response which is set in the controller as body.
 This can be i.e. a simple associative array or a deep nested object structure.
 PSX walks through the object graph and determines whether a value represents an object, array or scalar value.
-If the value is a PSX\\Data\\RecordInterface, stdClass or associative array the value gets treated as object.
+If the value is a PSX\\Record\\RecordInterface, stdClass or associative array the value is treated as object.
 If it is an array the value gets treated as array.
 All other values have no structural meaning and are treated as scalar values.
 If a scalar value is an object PSX tries to cast it to a string.